Since its launch in 2013 more than 8,300 women from nearly 200 different institutions across the UK and Ireland have participated in Aurora.

-Led by a team of four leadership experts, participants will explore four key areas associated with leadership success: Identity, Impact and Voice; Power and Politics; Core Leadership Skills; Adaptive Leadership Skills.
+Led by a team of leadership experts, participants will explore four key areas associated with leadership success: Identity, Impact & Voice, Core Leadership, Politics & Influence and Adaptive Leadership Skills.

 Who is Aurora for?

-Aurora is for those who identify as women, up to senior lecturer level or the professional services equivalent, working in a university, college or related organisation who would like to develop and explore issues relating to leadership roles and responsibilities.
+Aurora is for women, up to senior lecturer level or the professional services equivalent, working in a university, college or related organisation who would like to develop and explore issues relating to leadership roles and responsibilities.
 Participants should have the endorsement of their institution (either their Aurora Champion, Human Resource department or line manager) and be committed to developing and enhancing their career.

 Participants will be asked to:

-- undertake self-directed learning throughout Aurora, aligned with developing interests and where time allows;
+- undertake self-directed learning throughout Aurora, aligned with development interests

 - be prepared to access leadership opportunities and champion for change.

 All bookings on Aurora must be made through or with the permission of your institutions Aurora Champion.
 You can find your institution's champion through our Aurora champion directory.

 Aurora - Your Future in HE: face-to-face events